concourse/rfcs/084-services/proposal.md

 * Are there (sufficiently many) practical use-cases for exposing a service to multiple steps?
 Or is a single `task` always sufficient?
 * Are there (sufficiently many) practical use-cases for exposing a service to a `task` on a Windows/Darwin worker?
 * Would you ever need to run multiple services that both use the same port?
+* How important is it to access the service over `localhost` vs some arbitrary hostname or IP address?

 # Answered Questions